Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 - **It lets you get [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**
     Some freelancers are stuck with [private health insurance](/glossary/private%20Krankenversicherung), or bad [expat health insurance](/glossary/Expat%20health%20insurance).
 When you join the KSK, you can switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
 It's often the best option for you.
 - **It helps you get [permanent residence](/glossary/Niederlassungserlaubnis)**
     Before you apply for [permanent residence](/glossary/Niederlassungserlaubnis), you must pay [public pension insurance](/glossary/gesetzliche%20Krankenversicherung) for 60 months.
+The KSK makes public pension insurance more affordable for freelancers.
 - **It's usually free**
     If you earn less than {{GKV_HÖCHSTBEITRAG_MIN_INCOME|cur}}€ per year, the KSK does not cost more money.
-If you earn more, [it can cost a little more](/guides/ksk-kuenstlersozialkasse#how-much-money-do-i-save) - up to 175€ per month - but it's still a really good deal.
+If you earn more, [it can cost a little more](/guides/ksk-kuenstlersozialkasse#how-much-does-it-cost) - up to 175€ per month - but it's still a really good deal.

 ### Disadvantages